openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 }
 ```

-Out of the Authorization Request parameters defined in [@!RFC6749] and (#vp_token_request), the following are supported with this profile:
+Out of the Authorization Request parameters defined in [@!RFC6749] and (#vp_token_request), the following are supported with OpenID4VP over the W3C Digital Credentials API:

 * `client_id`
 * `response_type`